ArcticLampyrid/njupt_wifi_login/README.md

 Supported Platforms:

 - Windows 10 or later
 - Linux (may need to build from source)
+  If you are using pre-built binaries, the following requirements should be met:
+  * `libssl.so.1.1` is required for running on Linux.
+For Arch Linux, you can install it by `sudo pacman -S openssl-1.1`.
+  * glibc is required.
+For distributions using musl, you may need to build from source.

 Feel free to open an issue if you want to use it on other platforms.